apnadkarni/blt/doc/filmstrip.rst

   **-padx** *numPixels*
     Sets how much padding to add to the left and right exteriors of *frameName*.  *NumPixels* can be a list of one or two numbers.
-If *numPixles* has two elements, the left side of the frame is padded by the first value and the right side by the second value.
+If *numPixels* has two elements, the left side of the frame is padded by the first value and the right side by the second value.
 If *numPixels* has just one value, both the left and right sides are padded evenly by the value.
 The default is "0".